 The PRA's contact details are: Prudential Regulation Authority, 20 Moorgate, London, EC2R 6DA.
 The FCA's contact details are: Financial Conduct Authority, 25 The North Colonnade, London E14 5HS.

-DAS LEI's external auditor is KPMG LLP, and their contact details are: 66 Queen Square, Bristol, BS1 4BE.
-KPMG LLP audit DAS LEI's statutory financial statements, the SII data in this document has been reconciled to those financial statements which are audited due to Companies Act requirements.
+DAS LEI's external auditor is Ernst & Young LLP ("E&Y"), and their contact details are: The Paragon, Counterslip, Bristol, BS1 6BX.
+KPMG LLP, DAS LEI's previous auditors, were subject to mandatory rotation following the completion of their statutory audit for the financial year ended 31 December 2019.
+E&Y audit DAS LEI's statutory financial statements and the SII data in this document has been reconciled to those financial statements which are audited due to Companies Act requirements.